Menu

 Trekking with at least one porter or guide is always recommended.
 Letting someone know about your daily whereabouts, you trust, is good and safer.
 Group treks are feasible, cheaper and safer in September and every other month.

-With / Without a guide and porter?
+With or Without a guide and porter?

 The weather is quite unpredictable at the higher altitudes.
 Still experiencing rainfall for muddy trails in early September.
 An experienced guide is therefore going to be handy.
 Also, a proper guide can provide you with in-depth trail information.
 They know the surrounding landmarks well, mountain peaks, natural life, weather.